 - You can map the in-app events to ad network in-app events.

 - This is also true for Facebook integration, subject to the Facebook-specific rules detailed in the next section.

 - A given conversion value maps to one or more in-app events specified by you.
 In-app events have optional parameters.

-- For the purpose of the examples: assume that the install date is Feb 1 at 08:00.
+- For the examples: assume that the install date is Feb 1 at 08:00.